Maronato/django-vue-template/README.md

 - [Docker v19+](https://www.docker.com/)
 - [Docker Compose v1.25+](https://docs.docker.com/compose/)

-I recommend you use [VS Code](https://code.visualstudio.com/) as your editor, since it allows for easy debugging and has some nice features to help you during development
+I recommend you use [VS Code](https://code.visualstudio.com/) as your editor since it allows for easy debugging and has some nice features to help you during development

 ## Configure the environment
-Before you can begin, you must setup some variables.
+Before you can begin, you must set up some variables.

 Navigate to the root folder of the project and edit the following files with your preferred settings.
 The default values should be fine, though
 - `env-backend.env`